 Product-as-a-Service highlights the shift from ownership to usership.
 The changing relationship between consumers and vehicle ownership needs to be understood in conjunction with Redefined Luxury; a younger and more diverse consumer cohort prioritizes high-end experiential offerings, premium access, and sustainable usage over outward-facing status symbols and obsolescence.
-The Me Commerce trend further underscores the need for personalized vehicle financing and flexible Mobility-as-a-Service (MaaS) products for the Ever-Changing Consumer.
+The Personalized Commerce trend further underscores the need for personalized vehicle financing and flexible MaaS products for the Ever-Changing Consumer.

 The automotive industry faces increasingly stringent sustainability regulations.
-Governments will play a vital role in promoting sustainable business practices through both “carrot” and “stick” approaches and time-bound goals linked to international environmental agreements.
+Governments will play a vital role in promoting sustainable business practices and Behavior Shaping through both “carrot” and “stick” approaches and time-bound goals linked to international environmental agreements.
 Independent regulators are likewise setting higher standards for vehicle manufacturers in terms of greenhouse gas (GHG) emissions and fuel economy.
-In accordance with these mounting sustainability regulations, expect R&D in green innovation and ESG (environmental, social, and governance) investments in the automotive industry to grow.
+In accordance with these mounting sustainability regulations, expect R&D in green innovation and ESG Investing in the automotive industry.

-Trends such as Radical Transparency highlight the need for automotive companies to ensure the integrity of their value chains.
+Trends such as Blockchain-Track-and-Trace highlight the need for automotive companies to ensure the transparency of their value chains.
 Policy-makers and consumers alike expect unimpeachable evidence that sustainability is embedded in corporate strategy and results in meaningful action.
 Expect a rise in the net-positivity discourse in the industry as novel technologies emerge to meet the demands of the sustainability imperative.

 Connected vehicles are expected to represent about 95% of all new vehicle sales by 2030—up from 50% currently.
-This embedded connectivity generates vast amounts of data, enabling, and in some cases compelling, automotive manufacturers to move toward data-driven business models.
+This embedded connectivity generates vast amounts of data, enabling and sometimes compelling automotive manufacturers to move toward data-driven business models.
 With new opportunities for data-driven revenue streams and the promise of greater insight into customer behavior, established ICT companies and startups are entering the automotive industry.
 Incumbents will need to keep pace with enhanced customer-centricity and product optimization by investing in and leveraging their own data science capabilities.

 Vehicle sensors can collect real-time data on usage, performance, electric vehicle (EV) charging habits, and traffic conditions.
 Technologies like Edge Computing, Internet of Thinking, and Predictive Maintenance make it possible to turn this data into actionable insights that improve the driver experience, mitigate congestion and downtime, and make roads safer.